peterrz/react-static-crud/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+for live demo tests use this like [http://deskhub.ir/](http://deskhub.ir/) (please noted this link temporary available) The page will reload if you make edits.\
 You will also see any lint errors in the console.